2010–11 Manchester City F.C. season

 The 2010–11 season was Manchester City Football Club's 109th season of competitive football, 82nd season in the top flight of English football and 14th season in the Premier League.
 As City finished fifth in previous season's league campaign, they qualified for the recently rebranded UEFA Europa League.
 The Blues were managed by Roberto Mancini, who had been appointed midway through the previous season.

 The season is best remembered by City's title run in the FA Cup, which saw them defeat rivals Manchester United in the semi-finals before overcoming Stoke City in the final, both by a 1–0 scoreline.
-The triumph ended Manchester City's 35-year wait for the silverware and signified the start of a new are under the CFG ownership.
+The triumph ended Manchester City's 35-year wait for the silverware and signified the start of a new era under the CFG ownership.
 The season was also notable due to the club finishing third in the Premier League and qualifying for next season's UEFA Champions League, something that had not happened since 1967–68, when the Blues qualified for the old European Cup via their league title victory.